BRIDLE YOUR TONGUE (Part 2)

 Anytime the old man (Mr. Flesh) asks or pleads to hire and use your tongue for his selfish and evil purposes, your response must always be, “God forbid!
 How shall we, that are dead to sin, live any longer therein?”
 (Rom.
 6:2 KJV).

-Prayer: My Dear Holy Spirit, from this day henceforth, I present and surrender my tongue for your use only.
+Prayer: My Dear Holy Spirit, I present and surrender my tongue for your use only from this day henceforth.
 Let my speech always be with grace, seasoned with salt, edifying and imparting grace and strength to the hearers, in Jesus’ name.
 Amen.